Country life in northern Pirkanmaa

-Surrounded by the glistening Lake Tarjanne, lush spruce forests and rich fields in Ruovesi is Ylä-Tuuhonen Farm – our ancestral farm.
-Over the centuries, Ylä-Tuuhonen Farm has witnessed many masters and changes in the surrounding society.
+Next to glistening Lake Tarjanne, amid the lush spruce forests and the rich fields of Ruovesi you’ll find Ylä-Tuuhonen Farm – our ancestral farm.
+Over the centuries, Ylä-Tuuhonen Farm has witnessed many owners and changes in the social organisation of the community.
 New ideas have been created and old buildings renovated at the farm over the years.

 1931